 This article explains how to upgrade from a previous installation of the xMatters Integration Agent to the latest version, and how to migrate any existing integrations running on your existing version.

-Note: For detailed system requirements, and installation instructions for new deployments, refer to the xMatters Integration Agent Guide, available at xMatters 5.x Documentation.
+Note: For detailed system requirements, and installation instructions for new deployments, refer to the online documentation.

 This article uses the <IAHOME> placeholder to refer to the Integration Agent installation folder.
 For example, in a default Unix installation of the Integration Agent version 5.1.8, the IAConfig.xml file is located in /opt/xmatters/integrationagent-5.1.8/conf

-To simply this reference and account for potential differences in the actual installation folder, the documentation would refer to the folder and file as <IAHOME>/conf/IAConfig.xml
+To simplify this reference and account for potential differences in the actual installation folder, the documentation would refer to the folder and file as <IAHOME>/conf/IAConfig.xml

 Because the xMatters Integration Agent does not include an installer, patching an existing Integration Agent installation requires only that you extract the latest version of the Integration Agent archive onto your server, and then migrate selected files from your existing deployment.
 This ensures that you will have a working Integration Agent to fall back on if you encounter complications while configuring the new version.